Biographical Sketch of Dr. Ralph Block Hamilton

 In the early days Dr. Hamilton and his medical partner, Dr. Glen Schoettle, used an old army Jeep to make house calls for their busy country practice.
 He was the first chief-of-staff at Crittenden Memorial Hospital and served as team doctor of the West Memphis High School Blue Devils for forty years.
 The football stadium is now named Hamilton-Shultz Field in his and former superintendent O.M.
-Shultz honor.
-He was selected West Memphis Man of the Year in 1950 and in 1984 he was named by the West Memphis Chamber of Commerce as its Citizen of the Year.
+Shultz’s honor.
+He was selected West Memphis Man of the Year in 1950.
+A letter dated April 20, 1971 from the Arkansas Selective Service System recognized his twenty-five years of service by presenting him a Certificate of Appreciation from the President of the United States.
+In 1984 he was named by the West Memphis Chamber of Commerce as its Citizen of the Year.
 During this time in 1984 the Ralph Hamilton Scholarship Fund was established in his honor to help county youngsters aspiring to careers in the medical field.
 He served as president of the Crittenden County Medical Society and was a member of the Fifty Year Club of the Arkansas Medical Association.
 Throughout his adult life Dr. Hamilton was a very active member of First United Methodist Church in West Memphis.
-The Ralph B. Hamilton Education Building remains to this day a living testament to his faith in God and his love for his fellow man***.
+The Church’s Ralph B. Hamilton Education Building remains to this day a living testament to his faith in God and his love for his fellow man.
+3

 Dr. Hamilton passed away on July 31, 1991 at the age of 84.
 He had served as a general practitioner in Crittenden County for 54 years.
 He was laid to rest in Crittenden Memorial Park in Marion, AR.

 1 Telephone Interview, Mary Williams, Marion, AR

 2 Telephone Interview, Ralph B. Williams, Jr., Cordova, TN